robbynickles/balance2/libs/game/physics_interface/README.txt

 The physics interface is the widget that contains the cymunk space.
 It sits between gameobjects and the gamelayout.

 Its jobs are to
-    1. Retrieve the current gravity vector and and update the space's gravity with it.
+    1. Retrieve the current gravity vector and update the space's gravity with it.

     2. Host a notifications system through which gameobjects communicate with the gamelayout.